 With the longer period orbit, a smaller arc has been sampled by the observing cadence.
 Naturally, this widens the posterior distribution on the orbital parameters and the relative errors of the MAP.
 Although across a 3~year period the trajectory exhibits less curvature than in Case 1, the narrow 1\(\sigma\) error bars still result in a confident detection of a curved trajectory, with the FAR near 0.
-Despite the total flux density being at the edge of BHEX binary detectability, the sensitivity provided by observations with the ground using FPT, and the contributions of multiple, independent baselines results in a very accurate estimation of the source positions.

-$a$ and $e$ are still very well constrained.
+Semi-major axis ($a$) and eccentricity ($e$) are still very well constrained.
 Despite $<\frac{1}{3}P_\text{obs}$ having been sampled, a strong preference for an eccentricity \(\sim\)0.5 can be seen.
-Mass ratio $q$ is essentially unconstrained by the data and this is evident throughout the test cases.
-As with Case 1, the posterior distribution of $i$ suggests a low inclination but it is very wide.
-This is further evidence of the difficulty in estimating inclination without prior constraints.
-Interestingly, the MAP solution has a very low inclination.
-In $\Omega$ and $\omega$ (the true values of which are both 0\(\degree\)), multiple effects can be seen: the diagonal ridge in the $\Omega$ vs. $\omega$ plot shows multimodality as many combinations of angular parameters can result in similar projected tracks on the sky; wrap-around as expected for parameters ranging from 0--360\(\degree\); an expected 180\(\degree\) degeneracy between the parameters (see the MAP solution where both parameters are \(\sim\)180\(\degree\) offset from the truth). $\tau$ is showing a very strong preference for 0 with some wrap-around to 1 as for an eccentric orbit, the periastron position is more definitely defined than for the circular orbit in the previous case.
+Mass ratio ($q$) is unconstrained by the data without further information or assumptions, and this is evident throughout the test cases.
+As with Case 1, the posterior distribution of $i$ suggests a low inclination but it is very wide, with the MAP and median values \(\sim\)40$\degree$.
+In $\Omega$ and $\omega$ (the true values of which are both 0\(\degree\)), multiple effects can be seen: 180\(\degree\) degeneracy such that $(\omega, \Omega) \rightarrow (\omega + 180\degree, \Omega + 180\degree)$, demonstrated by the MAP solution where both parameters are \(\sim\)180\(\degree\) offset from the truth, and wrap-around as expected for parameters ranging from 0--360\(\degree\).
+The epoch of periastron passage ($\tau$) is showing a strong preference for 0 and 1, both of which describe the same position.

-The posterior indicates a strong eccentric mode with low inclination and a well constrained total mass.
+The posterior indicates a strong eccentric mode with low inclination and a well constrained semi-major axis.
 The expected parameter degeneracies without more stringent prior constraints are also evident.

-\subsubsection{Case 3: Eccentric, Inclined}
+\subsubsection{Case 3: Eccentric, inclined}

-Table \ref{t:test_summary} and \ref{t:case3_summary} summarises the model and orbit fitting results for the third test case.
-Additional, useful figures are included in Appendix \ref{As:supp}.
+Table \ref{t:test_summary} and \ref{t:case3_summary} summarise the model and orbit fitting results for the third test case.
+Fig. \ref{f:case3_bestfit} depicts the best-fit orbit.
+The posterior distribution corner plot is provided in Appendix \ref{As:supp}.